Key insights

 Get help with tariff refunds, including tax considerations.

-Tariffs have been a major cost — and headache — for importers since they were enacted last year.
+Tariffs have been a major cost — and headache — for importers in recent times.

-The rules changed frequently and they have again: last month tariffs imposed under the International Emergency Economic Powers Act (IEEPA) were ruled unlawful.
-While the government has stopped collecting IEEPA tariffs, the policy is far from settled and new tariffs have been enacted.
+The rules changed frequently and they have again: Tariffs imposed under the International Emergency Economic Powers Act (IEEPA) have been ruled unlawful, and collections have stopped.

-CBP is building a new refund module within ACE called the Consolidated Administration and Processing of Entries (CAPE).
-CAPE is designed to process refunds in four stages:
+CBP is developing a centralized refund process within ACE called the Consolidated Administration and Processing of Entries (CAPE).
+CAPE is designed to administer IEEPA tariff refunds through a centralized workflow that includes:

 - Mass recalculation of duties without IEEPA tariffs